 In addition to the distribution of alert data, MCCs shall provide notification of a distress alert within their service area to the designated Return Link Service Provider of the Space Segment Provider for the GNSS system that supports the beacon associated with the alert.

-MCCs shall follow the procedures contained at the section entitled "Return Link Service (RLS) Procedures" and in the associated annex of document C/S A.001 (DDP).
+MCCs shall follow the procedures contained at the section entitled "Return Link Service (RLS) Procedures" of document C/S A.001 (DDP).

-4.10 Ship Security Alert
+4.10 Ship Security Alerts

-MCCs shall process ship security alerts according to the logic at the section entitled "Exchange of Ship Security Alerts" and in the associated annex of document C/S A.001 (DDP).
+MCCs shall process ship security alerts according to the logic at the sections entitled "Exchange of Ship Security Alerts" and "Distribution of 406 MHz Ship Security Alerts" of document C/S A.001 (DDP).
 Routing of ship security alerts shall be based on the country code contained in the beacon message.
 Ship security alerts shall be exchanged using the formats and data content for 406 MHz alert messages as contained in document C/S A.002 (SID).